AdaCore/ada-spark-rfcs/considered/rfc-oop-super.rst

      V'Super.P; -- non-dispatching call to C1.V
   end Call;

-Note that while the value of `'Super` is always statically known, it may not be directly visible in the code.
-For example:
+'Super is only visible from sections of the code that have full visibility on the type.
+As a consequence, it can't be used on private types, nor on generic parameters.
+Note that generic package may still derive generic parameters and use 'Super if they have access to the view of the derivation, e.g.:

 .. code-block:: ada

-  package P is
-     type A is tagged record with private;
-     type B is new A with private; -- B'Super is C, private
-     type A is tagged record with private;
-     type C is new A with null record. type B is new C with private;
-   end P;

-   type Root is tagged null record;
-   type Child is new Root with null record;

    generic
       type T is new Root with private;
    package G is
+      type C is new T with null record;

-      -- T'Super is only known at instantiation time end G;
+      --  Here, T'Super can't be referenced, but C'Super can, refers to T end G;

-   package I1 is new G (Root); -- T'Super is Root package I1 is new G (Child); -- T'Super is Child

-'Super is only visible from sections of the code that have full visibility on the type.

-Note that 'Super only designate the parent record.
+'Super only designate the parent record.
 It does not designate interfaces.

 Reference-level explanation
 ===========================